An enhanced extriangulated subquotient: Extriangulated categories

 \subsection{The extriangulated quotient}

-We will recall the localization of extriangulated categories with respect to a suitable class of morphisms which was initiated in \cite{NOS22}.
-It actually contains the Verdier/Serre quotients of triangulated/abelian categories as well as many ``quotient-like'' operations, see \cref{ex:extri_quotient_by_biresolving}.
+We recall the localization of extriangulated categories with respect to a suitable class of morphisms, whose study was initiated by Nakaoka-Ogawa-Sakai~\cite{NOS22}.
+This construction encompasses the Verdier/Serre quotients of triangulated/abelian categories, as well as other ``quotient-like'' operations, see \cref{ex:extri_quotient_by_biresolving}.

 An \emph{exact} functor $(F,\phi)\colon (\CA,\BE,\fs)\to (\CA',\BE',\fs')$ between extriangulated categories is the pair consisting of an additive functor $F\colon \CA\to\CA'$ and a natural transformation $\phi\colon \BE\rightarrow\BE'\circ(F^{\op}\times F)$ which satisfies